 GPT4-omni VLM#

-In this notebook we will use the vision language model GPT4 Omni to inspect two images.
+In this notebook we will use the vision language model GPT4 Omni to inspect an image.

 import openai